Murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman: Police report

-According to the official police report, at around 8:45 p.m, Delos Santos tried to flee when he noticed the police officers approaching him.
+According to the official police report, at around 8:45 p.m., Delos Santos tried to flee when he noticed the police officers approaching him.
 He then drew his gun and "directly shot" towards the police, which prompted PO3 Arnel Oares to fire back in self-defense, killing Delos Santos.
 The pistol, cartridges, and two sachets of methamphetamine were then found in Delos Santos's possession.

 According to Cerillo and Bersaluna, a drug dealer that they earlier arrested claimed that Delos Santos was the mule of "Neneng" Escopino, a local drug dealer on the police watch list.

 Witness accounts and CCTV footage

 Witnesses claim that Delos Santos was just loitering near his house at around 8:00 p.m., when two unidentified men grabbed him and led him away.
 The barangay's CCTV footage of the incident shows that at 8:24 p.m., a young man believed to be Delos Santos was being dragged by two men in plainclothes towards the area where his corpse would be later found.
 The video also showed a third man that headed towards the same direction.

 Cerillo confirmed that the two men in the video were plainclothes police officers.
 He also clarified that the person being dragged was not Delos Santos, but rather a police asset.
 Bersaluna and Cirillo also clarified that police officers are not required to wear their uniforms during anti-illegal drugs operations.

 Two witnesses who approached Dominic Almelor of ABS-CBN News claimed that Delos Santos was blindfolded by the two men and forced to hold a gun, fire it, and run.
 Another witness who approached Saleema Refran of GMA News claimed that Delos Santos begged for his life before getting shot.
-Afterwards, the shooters approached the witness and asked him if he knew the victim, which he denied.
+Afterwards, the shooters asked the witness if he knew the victim, which he denied.
 The witness later confirmed that the men who were filmed inside the barangay hall reporting the alleged shootout were the same men who shot Delos Santos.

 A 13-year-old witness interviewed by The Manila Bulletin claimed that she saw Delos Santos being punched and slapped by four armed plainclothes officers before he was dragged away.

 Delos Santos's uncle, Randy, questioned the police claim that the victim had a concealed firearm, since his nephew was wearing boxers at that time.
 Delos Santos's father, Saldy, also pointed out that the pistol was recovered from the left hand of his otherwise right-handed son.